jasondonnellya/easy-nuxt/README.md

 By registering Vue Components globally, developers are able to remove bloat from their /components directory.
 Easy Nuxt then uses the API to automatically check if you want to override a Bulma component using the /components/Bulma directory.

+By doing this, developers can essentially render the same components throughout their entire project, use Bulma variables in SASS as a theme and then if a component is overridden or changed it will take effect over the entire site.

 ## Strapi

 ### Components